slatedocs/slate/source/includes/_rate-limits.md

 | Premium       | 100,000         |
 | Enterprise    | Unlimited       |

+This monthly account-level limit resets at the end of each calendar month.

-### Daily API Limits
+### Per Minute API Limits

-All API requests will be halted at 450K per user, per day.
-Your daily limit will reset the next day at 12AM (midnight) Pacific Time.
+All API requests will be halted at 900 per user, per minute.

 <aside class="notice">
   <h6>Note</h6>